orstavik/JoiEvents/docs/2_EventToEvent/2_Intro_EventComposition.md

    do the composed event never need to prevent the default behavior of the triggering event?

-## EventToEventComposition patterns
+## EventComposition patterns

-In this book, we will present the following EventToEventComposition patterns:
+In this book, we will present the following EventComposition patterns:

 0. Problem: **StopPropagationTorpedo**.
 (BubbleEventTorpedo) Show how a) you can turn off the triggering and propagation of a composed event